9th Grade Year

 - Take advanced courses if you can.
 Look into taking AP Courses if available.
 These class help prepare you for college and you might just earn college credit in the process.

 - Start thinking about your future.
 You have time to make final decisions later, but start thinking now about what makes you happy and what your future goals might be.
 Start thinking about what type of career you want and what is the best way to get there.

 - Meet with your school counselor to review your 4-year plan.

 - Take the right classes.
 Ask your school counselor about AP classes, Concurrent classes, and Btech classes.
-Make sure you are taking the right classes for high school graduation and the Regents' Scholarship.
+Make sure you are taking the right classes for high school graduation.